-Learn to Speak English Fluently: Use of Past Tense
+Learn to Speak English Easily: Use of Past Tense

-TLP Spoken English Course is designed to facilitate self-learning in an easy way.
-To know more read: How to Use the Course Content?
+Learn to speak English fluently using TLP Spoken English Course.
+The course is designed to facilitate self-learning in an easy way.
+It is organised into units to help you learn step by step in a simple and systematic way.
+You should go through all the units to be able to speak fluently.
+To know more you can read: How to Use the Course Content?
 In the previous unit you have learnt about the Use of Present Tense and in this unit you will learn about the ‘Use of Past Tense‘.

 The four forms of the Past Tense are–Simple Past, Past Continuous, Past Perfect and Past Perfect Continuous.

 We use Simple Past Tense to talk about a past action.
 It is used to refer to an action, event, or a situation that took place in the past and is completed.